rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 #### Add User

-Adds the specified Active Directory user
+This action is used to add the specified Active Directory user

 ##### Input